Xerox Corp Plans Quarterly Dividend of $0.25 (NYSE:XRX)

 Xerox Corp (NYSE:XRX) declared a quarterly dividend on Thursday, July 23rd, Zacks reports.
-Investors of record on Wednesday, September 30th will be paid a dividend of 0.25 per share by the information technology services provider on Friday, October 30th.
-This represents a $1.00 dividend on an annualized basis and a yield of 5.56%.
+Stockholders of record on Wednesday, September 30th will be paid a dividend of 0.25 per share by the information technology services provider on Friday, October 30th.
+This represents a $1.00 annualized dividend and a dividend yield of 5.56%.
 The ex-dividend date of this dividend is Tuesday, September 29th.

-Xerox has decreased its dividend payment by 19.4% over the last three years and has raised its dividend every year for the last 1 years.
-Xerox has a payout ratio of 76.9% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
-Equities research analysts expect Xerox to earn $2.38 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 42.0%.
+Xerox has decreased its dividend by 19.4% over the last three years and has increased its dividend annually for the last 1 consecutive years.
+Xerox has a dividend payout ratio of 76.9% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
+Research analysts expect Xerox to earn $2.38 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 42.0%.

+XRX has been the topic of several research analyst reports.
+JPMorgan Chase & Co. lowered Xerox from a “neutral” rating to an “underweight” rating and cut their target price for the stock from $23.00 to $20.00 in a research report on Friday, July 24th.
+ValuEngine raised Xerox from a “sell” rating to a “hold” rating in a research report on Thursday, July 2nd.
+Credit Suisse Group cut their target price on Xerox from $23.00 to $21.00 and set an “outperform” rating on the stock in a research report on Wednesday, July 29th.
+Finally, Zacks Investment Research raised Xerox from a “strong sell” rating to a “hold” rating and set a $19.00 target price on the stock in a research report on Wednesday, September 23rd.
+Two research analysts have rated the stock with a sell rating, four have assigned a hold rating and one has given a buy rating to the company.
+The company currently has an average rating of “Hold” and an average target price of $18.33.

-In other news, major shareholder Carl C. Icahn purchased 24,847 shares of the stock in a transaction that occurred on Tuesday, September 8th.
-The stock was bought at an average cost of $18.38 per share, for a total transaction of $456,687.86.
-The purchase was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
-Also, major shareholder Carl C. Icahn acquired 706,086 shares of the firm’s stock in a transaction on Wednesday, August 5th.
-The stock was bought at an average price of $16.07 per share, with a total value of $11,346,802.02.
+In related news, major shareholder Carl C. Icahn bought 706,086 shares of the stock in a transaction on Wednesday, August 5th.
+The shares were bought at an average cost of $16.07 per share, for a total transaction of $11,346,802.02.
+The acquisition was disclosed in a document filed with the SEC, which is available at this hyperlink.
+Also, major shareholder Carl C. Icahn bought 24,847 shares of the stock in a transaction on Tuesday, September 8th.
+The stock was bought at an average price of $18.38 per share, for a total transaction of $456,687.86.
 The disclosure for this purchase can be found here.
-Insiders have purchased a total of 2,633,082 shares of company stock worth $44,660,299 in the last ninety days.
-0.33% of the stock is currently owned by insiders.
+In the last ninety days, insiders have acquired 2,633,082 shares of company stock worth $44,660,299.
+0.33% of the stock is currently owned by corporate insiders.

-XRX has been the subject of a number of research reports.
-JPMorgan Chase & Co. cut shares of Xerox from a “neutral” rating to an “underweight” rating and reduced their price target for the stock from $23.00 to $20.00 in a report on Friday, July 24th.
-ValuEngine upgraded shares of Xerox from a “sell” rating to a “hold” rating in a report on Thursday, July 2nd.
-Credit Suisse Group reduced their price objective on shares of Xerox from $23.00 to $21.00 and set an “outperform” rating for the company in a report on Wednesday, July 29th.
-Finally, Zacks Investment Research upgraded shares of Xerox from a “strong sell” rating to a “hold” rating and set a $19.00 price target on the stock in a report on Wednesday, September 23rd.
-Two analysts have rated the stock with a sell rating, four have assigned a hold rating and one has given a buy rating to the stock.
-The company currently has an average rating of “Hold” and a consensus price target of $18.33.

 Xerox Corporation designs, develops, and sells document management systems and solutions worldwide.
 It offers intelligent workplace services, including managed print services; digitization services; and digital solutions, such as workflow automation, personalization and communication software, and content management.